cloudnative-pg/cloudnative-pg/docs/src/connection_pooling.md

     possible architectures.
 You can have clusters without poolers, clusters with a single pooler, or clusters with several poolers, that is, one per application.

+!!!
+Important
+    When operator is upgraded, the pooler pod will rolling upgrade as the instance manager in pooler pod need to be upgraded.

 ## Security

 Any PgBouncer pooler is transparently integrated with CloudNativePG support for